-- Preheating for convection roast is not necessary for most meats and poultry. - Arrange oven racks so large cuts of meat and poultry are on the lowest rack of the oven. - Smaller roasts and poultry should be cooked using rack position 2 or 3. - Since convection roast cooks faster, may be able to reduce cook times as much as 25% from the recommended time of your recipe (check the food at this time).
+- · Preheating for convection roast is not necessary for most meats and poultry. - Arrange oven racks so large cuts of meat and poultry are on the lowest rack of the oven. - Smaller roasts and poultry should be cooked using rack position 2 or 3. - Since convection roast cooks faster, may be able to reduce cook times as much as 25% from the recommended time of your recipe (check the food at this time).
 Then if needed, increase cook time until the desired doneness is obtained. - Carefully follow your recipe's temperature and time recommendations or refer to the convection roast recommendations for additional information. - Do not cover foods when dry roasting covering will prevent the meat from browning properly. - When cooking meats use the broiler pan and insert.
-The broiler pan will catch grease spills and the insert helps prevent grease splatters. - It is not recommended to roast chicken on a roasting rack.
-Use a deep pan instead.
+The broiler pan will catch grease spills and the insert helps prevent grease splatters.